For additional information, read the Nomination Form PDF

 NRHP Reference Number 95001170; 06000351

-In 2006 the district boundary was increased to add residential, commercial, and institutional properties to the original listing.
+In 2006 the Glasgow Historic District boundary was increased to add residential, commercial, and institutional properties to the original listing.
 The boundary increase more fully represents the district’s period of significance from 1890 through to the beginning of World War II.

 [VLR Listed 3/8/2006; NRHP Listed 5/3/2006]